ricardojb11/person-name-recognition/README.md

 # Person Name Recognition

 Built an LSTM Recurrent Neural Network that determines whether given string is the name of a person or not.
-Dataset obtained by extracting ontologies from dataset http://wiki.dbpedia.org/downloads-2016-10#p10608-2
+Data obtained by extracting ontologies from dataset http://wiki.dbpedia.org/downloads-2016-10#p10608-2

 ## Getting Started